Semester 1 2019 - Course Advice

 Sessions are held daily 11am - 12 noon, and 4pm - 5pm, in the Robot Room (Lab D, G.28), Owheo building

 There has never been a better time to become qualified in Computer Science - both the number of jobs available and the salary levels for graduates are projected to rise.
-Earning for graduates and postgraduates are well above average - just look at the fact sheets produced by Education Counts to see the earnings for Computer Science graduates five years after study.
+Earning for graduates and postgraduates are well above average - just look at the fact sheets produced by Education Counts to see the earnings premiums for young domestic Computer Science graduates.
 Education Counts also shows clearly the salary benefits of higher levels of study.

 Our focus is on great teaching informed by great research, using state of the art facilities in the Owheo building.
 Computer Science Map - Owheo building (PDF format, 137 KB)